-The Restorative Justice Project of the Midcoast is rooted in an eclectic, evidence-based set of beliefs and practices:
+The Restorative Justice Project Maine is rooted in an eclectic, evidence-based set of beliefs and practices:

 - Restorative Justice is a grounding philosophy that fosters a Transformative Process for individuals and the community.
 It is rooted in a relational world-view emphasizing connection and community.
 This sense of interconnection is profoundly demonstrated by the Southern African concept of “Ubuntu” which loosely translates to: “A person is a person through people.”
 It is based on the belief that through connection, not exclusion, balance can be restored when harm has been done.
 The transformative approach requires faith that people have it within themselves to find their way through conflict when given a safe space and the opportunity for authentic communication to take place.